-In principle, the judge will not review the merits of the case but will only examine the criticism made by the applicant against the award in light of the limited grounds for setting aside an award; however, he or she may, where appropriate and if requested by a party, suspend the setting-aside proceedings to give the arbitral tribunal an opportunity to resume the arbitral proceedings or to take other actions that may eliminate the grounds for setting aside (BJC, Article 1717, Section 6).
+In principle, the judge will not review the merits of the case but will only examine the criticism made by the applicant against the award in light of the limited grounds for setting aside an award.
+However, the judge will possibly review the merits of the case to assess whether the arbitral tribunal had jurisdiction to rule over (one aspect of) the dispute or to assess whether the award violates public policy, although the extent of the judge's review in these cases is debated under Belgian law.

+In addition, the judge may, where appropriate and if requested by a party, suspend the set-aside proceedings to give the arbitral tribunal an opportunity to resume the arbitral proceedings or to take other actions that may eliminate the grounds for setting aside (BJC, article 1717, section 6).